themelektaus/easywall/README.md

+# New Connections
+- **Docker Support**
+- **NGINX Reverse Manager Support**
+- **OpenVPN Support**

 # New Features
 - **Network interfaces** - Assign network interfaces and include them in the rules.
-- **Strict Open Ports** - additionally limits an open port by a network interface and/or the source host/ip.
+- **Strict Open Ports** - additionally limits an open port by a network interface and/or a source host/ip.
 - **IP Forwarding** - has the ability to set a destination host/ip.
 - **Dashboard** - is an possible overview of available services, apps and so on...
 - **Navigation** - Hide unused menu items.
-- **Docker Support**
-- **NGINX Reverse Manager Support**
-- **OpenVPN Support**

 ---